Sonish1212/Assignment-3/README.md

 **Question_number_1**

-# (Tkinter Chat-app/chat-bot Application)
+# (Tkinter Chat Application)

 ## Overview

-This Tkinter Chat-app Application is designed with a focus on object-oriented programming principles, including multiple inheritance, encapsulation, polymorphism, and method overriding.
+This Tkinter Chat Application is designed with a focus on object-oriented programming principles, including multiple inheritance, encapsulation, polymorphism, and method overriding.
 The application facilitates communication between users in a room-based environment.
 The code structure is modular, ensuring clean and organized implementation.

 ## Features